Preparing for and Responding to Heat-related Emergencies

-Have a plan in case a worker experiences heat-related illness.
+- Have a plan in case workers experiences heat-related illness.

-Be prepared to provide first aid for any heat-related illness and call emergency services (e.g., call 911) if a worker shows signs and symptoms of heat stroke.
+- Be prepared to provide first aid for any heat-related illness and call emergency services (i.e., call 911) if a worker shows signs and symptoms of heat stroke.

 How to Respond to Heat-related Emergencies...

 If workers report or supervisors observe signs or symptoms of heat-related illness, stop activity immediately.
 Take action while waiting for help.
 HEAT STROKE IS A MEDICAL EMERGENCY.
 CALL 911 immediately if a worker shows any signs of heat stroke.